dgraph-io/charts/PUBLISH.md

 $ export CR_TOKEN="github-token"
 ```

 The `cr upload` command uploads the package as an asset to a new GitHub release.
-If you have above configurations are correct and the owner account has access to create releases, the command below should exit without any error:
+If you have above configurations are correct, and the owner account has access to create
+releases, the command below should exit without any error:

 ```bash
 $ cr upload